olm3ca/PixelbookOSX/README.md

 6. Before you can boot from the new Mojave installation (on your 512GB internal drive or external SSD), you will need to copy the EFI to your new Mojave drive using the same procedure from step 4.

 7. After install:
-    - You may have an error setting up wifi in the initial setup process - continue without connecting to the internet and it will work once you're finished setting up everything.
     - To fix sleep, you may want to follow these steps from the OC [guide fix here](https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html#preparations)
     - Sound currently works via bluetooth or a USB sound adapter.
     - Karabiner (linked above, must be version 12.10.0 can make the touchpad functional, but not great.
 It's also helpful for remapping the keyboard to match what the Pixelbook F1-F10 keys do.

-8. **Required final step**: Please note, this is important, otherwise you could end up with a locked Apple account.
+8. **Required final step 1**: This is important, as the EFI you downloaded does not include a serial number, which will prevent iMessage, Facetime and other Mac services from working.
     - Download [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)
     - Mount your EFI on the Mojave build you have installed.
     - Run GenSMBIOS, follow the prompts in order.